Kandahar Central Jail: Prison attack of 2008

-In May 2008, 200 prisoners went on hunger strike protesting detention without charge for up to two years.
+In May 2008, about 200 prisoners went on hunger strike protesting detention without charge for up to two years.
 Many others faced summary trials they felt were unfair.
 Forty-seven inmates physically stitched their mouths shut.
 The strike ended when the Afghan parliament agreed to review their detentions.

-On June 13, 2008, the Taliban orchestrated the escape of 1,200 prisoners, including 350 Taliban by having two suicide bombers in a tanker truck blow up the main gates.
+On June 13, 2008, the Taliban orchestrated the escape of around 1,200 prisoners, including 350 Taliban by having two suicide bombers in a tanker truck blow up the main gates.
 Subsequently, 30 men arrived on motorcycles, killed 15 guards, and broke the locks on every cell.

-Following the prison breakout, the prison was rebuilt with major fortifications.